rreece/rreece.github.io/outline-of-philosophy/ethics.md

 Ethics
 ================================================================================

-What should we do?
+Ethics: What should we do?
+What is good?
 What is normative?

+Meta-ethics: What is goodness? / What does it mean to be good?
+What does it mean to be normative?

 >   What may a man do and not be ashamed of it?
 He may not do nothing surely,
 >   for straightaway he is dubbed Dolittle---aye!